RadioactiveScandium/Digital-Interfaces/Valid-Ready Interface/Limitations of this protocol.md

 * Sender <- (ready) <- Receiver

 If the physical distance between the sender and receiver is long, or if there are many pipeline stages between them, it takes a long time for the ready signal to travel back.
-During this round-trip time, the sender is stalled, and the data link is idle, wasting potential bandwidth.
+During this round-trip time(_RTT_), the sender is stalled, and the data link is idle, wasting potential bandwidth.

+### The solution

+Use a credit-based solution to hide this RTT